 Cable Industry Development

 It is more than seventy years since the cable industry has been in existence.
 During that time, there have been a lot of innovative changes, changing frameworks for regulations and constant threats that business models face.
 For the past ten years, there has been constant eulogizing of the cable industry and yet the industry has pushed through; adapting to the changes and the challenges.
-That is how advocate believe that the cannabis industry should be as it faces regulatory and other unwelcomed challenges.
+That is how advocates believe that the cannabis industry should be as it faces regulatory and other unwelcomed challenges.
 The cable industry has gone through things like mergers, changing competitions, employee layoffs and consolidations.

 In Times Past